Didip-eu/ddpa_htr/README.md

 ### Data

-A training set with pre-compiled line images (RGB) and transcriptions can be found on [UniCloud](https://cloud.uni-graz.at/s/9bdR9KNBZNz2R2R).
+A toy training set with pre-compiled line images (RGB) and transcriptions can be found on [UniCloud](https://cloud.uni-graz.at/s/9bdR9KNBZNz2R2R).
 Download from the link—no `wget` with UniCloud!—and extract it:

 ```bash
 mkdir -p ./data/page_ds
 tar -C ./data/page_ds -zxvf MonasteriumToyPageDataset.tar.gz
 ```

+The dataset is too small to allow for actual training, but allows for exercising and debugging the HTR modules provided here.

 ## How to use